ChrisDarley/lstm_classification/README.md

 This repo was primarily for me to practice implementing lstms in pytorch, which is why I used LSTMCell rather than LSTM.
 The same model could be made using LSTM, but I wanted to practice the process of adding each layer indiviudally.

 This repo could be used to explore the viability of lstms in different situations by changing the signal generation parameters.
 For example, how long of a sequence will the lstms accurately predict.
 You could graph the number of different parameter sets vs the test accuracy.
 You could also change the signal generation parameters to add complexity and test model performance.

+Run the wave generation first to save new signal files into the directory, and then run through the train loop.